dataspecer/ds-wdoi/source/preprocessing/README.md

 ## Before running the scippts

 - Before running the scripts, read the instructions and preferably comments for each of the phases in `phases` folder.
-- The the pipeline also assumes there is an Elastic Search service running, that is later used by the API service.
+- The the last phases of the pipeline assumes there are runnig services: Qdrant, Elastic Search, and possibly the Seach service and API service in case the restart is needed - this service can restart the two mentioned services that is equivalent to reloading the new ontology files.
 - Read at the end how to run in development and containerization.

 ### Requirements